India hit by national strike over economic reforms

 BHUBANESWAR/NEW DELHI, India (Reuters) - Schools, businesses and government offices were shut in many parts of India on Thursday as protesters blocked roads and trains as part of a one-day nationwide strike against sweeping economic reforms announced by the government last week.

-The main opposition Bharatiya Janata Party (BJP) and smaller parties from both the political left and right called the strike to protest against a 14 percent increase in heavily subsidized diesel prices, and a government decision that opens the door to foreign supermarket chains investing in India.
+The main opposition Bharatiya Janata Party BJP.L and smaller parties from both the political left and right called the strike to protest against a 14 percent increase in heavily subsidised diesel prices, and a government decision that opens the door to foreign supermarket chains investing in India.

 The measures, part of a package of economic reforms aimed at boosting a sharply slowing economy, have triggered a political firestorm.
 Prime Minister Manmohan Singh’s biggest ally, the Trinamool Congress party, said it would pull out of the coalition on Friday unless the reforms were reversed, raising the risk of an early election.

-The Confederation of Indian Industry (CII) urged Singh not to yield to the pressure, saying the reforms, long demanded by Indian business leaders, were crucial for economic growth.
+The Confederation of Indian Industry CII.L urged Singh not to yield to the pressure, saying the reforms, long demanded by Indian business leaders, were crucial for economic growth.

 “Good economics seldom makes for good politics,” it said.